farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ![Joining a Game](https://gyazo.com/0678c54a46ef73b411a3c22fc94214c4.png)

-> #### How does Fari App sync my data with my players ?
+> #### How does Fari App sync my data with my players?
 >
 > Fari App relies on a service provided by an external provider called [Liveblocks](https://liveblocks.io/) to sync data between players.
 The folks at Liveblocks have been extremely generous in offering us access to their platform.
 Go check them out.

 ### Offline

-The pffline mode is useful if everyone is physically in the same room but the GM still wants to use Fari App to manage their scenes and character sheets.
+The offline mode is useful if everyone is physically in the same room but the GM still wants to use Fari App to manage their scenes and character sheets.

 **_Note: When playing in offline mode, the app won't connect to its server and won't generate the session link cited above._**